-In the middle ages most people got about 80% of their daily calories from bread.
-Fast forward a millenium or so to the late 19th Century, people were still getting about 30% of their calories from bread.
+In the middle ages, most people got about 80% of their daily calories from bread.
+Fast forward a millennium or so to the late 19th Century, people were still getting about 30% of their calories from bread.
 That’s so much bread.
-That’s bread at every meal, and some meals that were only bread.
+That’s bread at every meal and some meals that were only bread.

 Also, around the late 1800s and early 1900s, there was a lot of food-borne illness such as cholera and typhus.
 A lot of Americans were starting to fear their food.

-People then started getting really interested in where their food came from — only back in the turn of the century, that meant avoiding locally baked bread.
+People then started getting really interested in where their food came from — only back at the turn of the century, that meant avoiding locally baked bread.
 Factory bread, the thinking went, was made by clean hands in a modern, light-filled palace of industry.
-One could see that factory-made bread was clean and healthy, because it was spotless and white.
+One could see that factory-made bread was clean and healthy because it was spotless and white.

 Bread, however, was actually never actually a true vector for contagion (that was mostly the meat and dairy supply).
 This fear over the safety of bread, it turned out, actually wasn’t actually about bread at all.
 It was fear about immigration—about the supposedly diseased and dirty hands of southern and eastern European immigrants handling bread in neighborhood bakeries.
-For middle and upper class whites, xenophobia become inseparable from fears about bread safety.
+For middle and upper-class whites, xenophobia becomes inseparable from fears about bread safety.

 The science of industrializing and mass-producing bread, however, was still a little wacky.
 Bread is, after all, the product of microorganisms undergoing biological processes.
 Baking is a function of time, temperature, and a lot of other variables.
 In fact, bread was one of the last major foods to be industrialized precisely because of how complex it is to make uniformly.